ultravoid/ultravoid.github.io/_posts/2021-5-25-reformaent.md

 Prix: "Can you her me?"<br>
 Her face mask goes from opaque to clear, revealing a green smooth skinned face with two purple and black eyes and a well angled hemegeniocx type face and head —two eyes, above a protruding, angular nasal passage, all above a singular mouth.

-Wow one good looking trooper...stay focused Prix...
+One good looking trooper...stay focused Prix...

 Her mouth is moving, she's answering, ugh the translator is lagging...<br>
 Shemeshea: "Yes"<br>
 I could get used to that voice, translated or not...<br>
-Prix: "I'm going to remove your armor to get a better scan so I can fix you up"<br>
+Prix: "Once the local air has stabilized, I'm going to remove your armor to get a better scan so I can fix you up"<br>
 Shemeshea: "OK doc"<br>
 Prix: "Follow the light with your eyes"<br>